bruce-hill/tomo/docs/tables.md

 Tables are Tomo's associative mapping structure, also known as a Dictionary or Map.
-Tables are efficiently implemented as a hash table that preserves insertion order and has fast access to keys and values as array slices.
+Tables are efficiently implemented as a hash table that preserves insertion order and has fast access to keys and values as list slices.
 Tables support *all* types as both keys and values.

 ## Syntax